tiptoppress/category-posts-widget/README.md

 * Set which category the posts should come form.
 * Option to show the post excerpt and how long the excerpt should be.
 * Option to show the post date.
+* Option to make the widget date link to the category page.
 * Option to format the outputted date string.
 * Option to show the comment count.
 * Option to make the widget title link to the category page.